Skip to Content

 Is this a ticketed event?

 No, tickets are not required, the parade is free.
-All residents are invited to attend.
+All residents are invited to enjoy the parade safely from the sidewalk.

 When is parade float registration open?